legiti/legiti-android/README.md

 ```
 After that, you can use all of our tracking methods without errors.
 We have a section to explain a little more of each function you'll see here, but don't worry too much right now.
 These are our first steps together, right?

 Ok, but we'll start to code for real now, so we **strongly** recommend you to create an InspetorManager object (*like a **Singleton***).
 We trully believe that it's better if you call our library as a singleton to avoid instantiate the same class and trackers many times per user.
+At the same time, with a singleton as the one bellow, you keep the 2 setup functions together and you can call just one function that does all initialization in your classes and don't have to pass config everytime.
 Confusing?
 Relax, we're kind enough to show you how to do it.

 ```
   package com.android.yourapplication